kepano/kepano-obsidian/Readme.md

 ### Categories and tagging

 My notes are primarily organized using the category property, e.g. `category: "[[Movies]]"`.
-These also function as links that help me easily navigate to the overview note for that category.
+These also function as links that help me navigate to the overview note for that category.
 Some rules I follow:

 - Always pluralize categories and tags
 - Use `YYYY-MM-DD` everywhere